yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

     }
 ```
-and dont forget add the token refresh as parameter in the http cookies in postman
+and don t forget add the token refresh as parameter in the http cookies in postman

+---
+### Adding Role To Users :